 The 2GB of DDR4 RAM is more than enough for most NAS tasks you’d run on a Synology enclosure.
 If you’d require more, a 4GB module can be installed to bring the total up to 6GB.
 There are two M.2 slots that can be used for installing NVMe SSDs to act as a speedy cache.

 Each Synology NAS is capable of running the company’s excellent DiskStation Manager OS.
-This is one of my favourite operating systems for prebuilt NAS enclosures.
+This is one of my favorite operating systems for prebuilt NAS enclosures.
 Version 7 is the latest release and has a user experience that matches what you’d usually find on desktop or notebook PCs.

 The DiskStation DS420+ takes a few moments to set up and install everything.
 With a Synology Account, you’ll be able to access the NAS from anywhere in the world without having to worry about external IP addresses.
 Various apps like Plex Media Server can be installed using the Package Center.